azza-bazoo/captaincostings/README.md

 ## Captain Costings

-A little web infographic about election campaign costings.
+A little web infographic about campaign promises and costings during Australia&#8217;s [2013 federal election](http://en.wikipedia.org/wiki/Australian_federal_election,_2013).

 ### What are your sources?